matthewtoast/welltale/run/cartridges/test/main.md

 ## mark of the beast

 OH NO!
 MARK OF THE BEAST!
-SECRET DOOR!

 ## variable tests